vanshita-tilwani/stock-wise-app/res/README.txt

 8. Ability to get the total value of the Portfolio at a specific date.
 9. Ability to get cost basis of the transactional portfolio
 10. Ability to fetch the portfolio performance over a period of time.
-11. Ability to save the Portolio on disk.
+11. Ability to save the Portfolio on disk.
 12. Ability to load all the portfolios in the application from the disk.